samwalls/samwalls/README.md

-E.W.
-Dijkstra - On the Cruelty of Really Teaching Computer Science: https://www.cs.utexas.edu/users/EWD/transcriptions/EWD10xx/EWD1036.html
+This essay by E.W.
+Dijkstra is interesting: [On the Cruelty of Really Teaching Computer Science](https://www.cs.utexas.edu/users/EWD/transcriptions/EWD10xx/EWD1036.html)